nruffing/data-grid-vue/README.md

   * Default filter input and header cell template
   * Multiple operators
   * Can be overridden with an externally supplied filter
-* Full height option which forces the footer to the bottom of the grids parent and will scroll only the grid rows
 * Column widths can be specified with px, % or *
   * By default columns without a width specified will take up an equal share of the remaining space
   * The relative * unit can be used to specify a column to take a relational share of the remaining space